codinginrainbows/book.news/README.md

 - `Loader`: Loading animation while navigating through routes.
 - `Post Preview`: Only users that are logged in and have a subscription can read the full text of a post.
 - `Post Listing`: Sort algorithm to show recent posts first.
-- `Comments`: Comment space made with Utteranc.
+- `Comments`: Comment section made with Utteranc.
 - `Form Validation`: Customized real-time form validation.

 ## :rocket: Technologies